haxmeister/TCP/README.md

 }
 ```

-or you may initialize all the parameters after the object has been created
+or you may initialize all the optional parameters after the object has been created
 for example:
 ```lua
 dofile("../TCP/client.lua")